chpc-tech-eval/scc/tutorial3/README.md

 You have successfully installed the Intel oneAPI Base and HPC Toolkits, including Intel Compiler Suite and Math Kernel Libraries.

-## Configuring and Running HPL with Intel OneAPI Toolkit and MKL
+## Configuring and Running HPL with Intel oneAPI Toolkit and MKL

 After you've successfully completed the previous section, you will be ready to recompile HPL with Intel's `icx` compiler and `mkl` math kernel libraries.